 It’s all in the details at this Soho institution, where designer David Collins is at his flamboyant best.
 There are retro leather booths, sleek marbled table-tops, eye-catching mirrored ceilings and exquisite hand-printed Japanese wallpaper.
-Then, of course, there’s the ‘Press for Champagne’ button, an absolute must when playing cupid.
-But this is a place for eating, too, with a menu of English and Russian classics given an exquisite twist.
+Then, of course, there’s the infamous ‘Press for Champagne’ button, the ultimate first date ice breaker.
+But this is a place for eating, too, with a menu of English and Russian classics given a delightful twist.
 If the lobster mac and cheese or the beef wellington for two doesn’t sweep you off your feet, the crème brûlée, flambéed at the table, certainly will.

-The Shard, 31 St Thomas Street, Southwark, London, SE1
+The Shard, 31 St Thomas Street, Southwark, London SE1 9RY